Okay, get to get the goods here on this ABC email scandal, quote unquote.

 The warm weather caused people to go more to the malls.

-The warm weather's causing all kinds of good things to I'm sure it's the warm weather that's causing businesses to hire more people.
+I'm sure it's the warm weather that's causing businesses to hire more people.

 I'm sure it's warm weather that caused that coyote named Hal to go running through Central Park yesterday before he was nabbed with a tranquilizer dart.

-I mean, it seems to me that this warm weather is bringing a whole bunch of good news, and yet we're supposed to be in panic about it.
+I mean, it seems to me that this warm weather is bringing a whole bunch of good news and yet we're supposed to be in panic about it.

 Mrs. Clinton says GOP's immigration plan is at odds with the Bible.